-The Independent Living Program also focuses on providing just the right amount of assistance for a person to enable a person to optimize their independence so they can enjoy good health and wellbeing within their chosen lifestyle.
+The Independent Living Program focuses on providing just the right amount of assistance for a person to optimize their independence so they can enjoy good health and wellbeing within their home and community.
 The Program is intended to be supportive, not intrusive.
-It is not intended to provide 24/7 supports, but rather to be speciﬁcally targeted as a complement to the ways a person can successfully manage on their own and/or with other resources and natural supports.
+It is not intended to provide 24/7 support, but rather to be speciﬁcally targeted as a complement to the ways a person can successfully manage on their own and/or with other resources and natural supports.
 People must be able to manage their basic living skills on their own or through other supports.
-The Program is guided by, and for, people choosing to live in their own homes.